 - avocado (or guacamole – see recipe below)

-- Not-So Cheese Sauce (this recipe uses potato starch to create a thicker version) or Forks Over Knives No Cheese Sauce (a bit simpler)
+- Not-So Cheese Sauce (this recipe uses potato starch to create a thicker version) or Forks Over Knives No Cheese Sauce (a bit simpler, much less cashews).
+My latest favorite is “Cheeze” Sauce Upgraded (really easy).

 Other possible toppings: salsa, cilantro, pico de gallo, your favorite vegetables, etc